scroll-tech/scroll/contracts/docs/apis/ScrollChain.md

-*Thrown when the precompile outpout is incorrect.*
+*Thrown when the precompile output is incorrect.*

 ### ErrorZeroAddress